FelixTellmann/jquery-cheatsheet/README.md

 $ composer install
 ```

-To view the site:
+To view the site (use `--sync` to use browser-sync:

 ```
-$ php fol server
+$ php vendor/bin/robo server
 ```